gamingwithevets/netkill/README.md

 And I decided to write an automated script that does it for you.

 # Killing Time
+It's time to put this program to the test.
+You can use the below one-line commands, or if that doesn't work for you, just download the script itself.
+It's free!
 ## One-Line Command
 ### Command Prompt (Windows 10 1803+)
 ```batchfile